Where to eat in Queenstown: The best restaurants, cafes and other places to treat yourself

 I prefer places that are driven less by hype and more by a desire to create awesome community spaces, or push the boundaries of sustainability.

-As much as I can, I like to support independent local businesses, and hang out in the places that feel a bit more lived in.
+And as much as I can, I like to support independent local businesses, and hang out in the places that feel a bit more lived in.
 The old cliche of living like a local.

-I’ve put together this list from my own experiences in Queenstown (and a massive shout out to my local friend who led me to so many of these wonderful, locally owned spots) and from wider research β€” the places I haven’t been yet are all saved in my Google Maps, ready for my next visit.
+I’ve put together this list from my own experiences in Queenstown (and a massive shout out to my local friend who led me to so many of these wonderful, locally owned spots).

 If you also love finding the best little coffee shops, and supporting independent local businesses as much as you can when you travel, you might find a few good places on this list.